Number of Glasgow low emission zone fines doubles

 Fines totalling just under £600,000 have been issued so far.

-The LEZ covers an area from the M8 motorway to the north and west of Glasgow, the River Clyde to the south, and the Saltmarket/High Street to the east.
+The Lez covers an area from the M8 motorway to the north and west of Glasgow, the River Clyde to the south, and the Saltmarket/High Street to the east.

 A breakdown of July's 5,933 fines shows that 777 were for repeated breaches of the new rules.

-This includes one penalty rate of £480 for four LEZ breaches in July.
+This includes one penalty rate of £480 for four Lez breaches in July.

 The zone, which operates 24 hours a day and all-year round, was conceived to tackle poor air quality and every non-compliant vehicle detected initially faces a fine of £60.